top of page

 Our history and activities in Scotland

-The Mobile Teaching Kitchen international (MTKi) held in November 2023, a culinary nutrition education workshop in Dundee, Scotland, in partnership with the Dundee and Angus College, where participants learned about different food groups, how to read food labels, and how to make healthy swaps in the recipes and the nutrient profiles for each dish.
+In September 2023, following an official launch event at The Rowett Institute in Aberdeen, the UK Mobile Teaching Kitchen formally started its Scottish journey in November 2023, through the first in a series of culinary nutrition education workshops in partnership with Dundee & Angus College, where participants learned about different food groups, how to read food labels, and how to make healthy swaps in the recipes and the nutrient profiles for each dish.
 This workshop led to the development of the first 'preceptors' group within the UK.
-These preceptors would work with nutrition and culinary experts from the UK MTK team to subsequently train members of the public to become potential UK MTK champions.

 bottom of page